Dresden, Ohio: 19th century

+On July 30, 1838, A. Deffenbaugh published the first issue of the town newspaper, Dresden Chronicle.
+The newspaper was published under that name until 1842 when its name was changed to Journal.
+The Journal ceased publication in 1844.
 In 1848, John W. Wallace published a single edition of a newspaper called the Visitor.
 There wouldn't be another newspaper in Dresden until Wallace and Agnew produced the Advocate in 1850, which had a run of about two years.
 At that time a man by name of Mr. Sygford took over the paper and changed the name to The Intelligencer.

-1848 also was the year a telegraph line from Zanesville to Wooster passed through Dresden and a telegraph office was opened.
-The office closed several years before Western Union opened its office in 1868.

-In 1852, together with several other prominent citizens, George Willison Adams formed a stock company to build the third suspension bridge in the United States across the Muskingum river near Dresden.
-When the other members of the company became fearful that the plan was not feasible and that they would lose their money, Adams built the bridge at his own expense, his nephew, George Copeland, was the bridge's engineer.
-It was 1000 feet in length, cost $30,000.00 and was made from materials manufactured in Dresden.
-The bridge was run as a toll bridge for several years before Adams eventually sold the bridge to the county commissioners for one-third of the original building cost of the bridge.
-The bridge was eventually destroyed in the Great Flood of 1913.

-1852 also saw a small congregation of 24 people organized for the German Methodist Episcopal church.
-Services were held, first in the Market house and, later, in 1858, a frame church was built.

-Also in 1852, L. J. Lemert opened the first bank in Dresden.

 In 1855 Bently took over ownership of The Intelligencer, who in turn sold the paper to M.B.
 Lovett, who suspended publication around 1877.

-In 1866 G. Eaton established the second bank in Dresden.

 In 1868, T. W. Peacock and son started a second newspaper in the town called the Dresden Monitor, which they sold to J. A. Jackson a year later.
 Ownership of the Dresden Monitor then passed through the hands of L. M. Murphy, W. H. Conklin and J. T. Shryock successively.
 Shryock ran the paper successfully for two years before selling the paper to John W. Martin, who changed its name to Herald and continued publishing it for another six months.
 In 1874 James W. Wheeling established a newspaper called Dresden Doings which he published bi-weekly.
 In September 1878 he sold his paper to W.E.
 Smith.
 Smith began publishing the paper weekly and continued publishing the Doings until 1879 when it became The Dresden Transcript.
 The Transcript was still being published weekly as of January 2013.

+1848 also was the year a telegraph line from Zanesville to Wooster passed through Dresden and a telegraph office was opened.
+The office closed several years before Western Union opened its office in 1868.

+In 1852, together with several other prominent citizens, George Willison Adams formed a stock company to build the third suspension bridge in the United States across the Muskingum river near Dresden.
+When the other members of the company became fearful that the plan was not feasible and that they would lose their money, Adams built the bridge at his own expense, his nephew, George Copeland, was the bridge's engineer.
+It was 1000 feet in length, cost $30,000.00 and was made from materials manufactured in Dresden.
+The bridge was run as a toll bridge for several years before Adams eventually sold the bridge to the county commissioners for one-third of the original building cost of the bridge.
+The bridge was eventually destroyed in the Great Flood of 1913.

+Also in 1852, L. J. Lemert opened the first bank in Dresden.
+In 1866 G. Eaton established the second bank in Dresden.